Yo-Yo Dieting

 When to seek support

 Breaking the yo-yo cycle often requires support and that’s okay.
-If dieting has left you feeling discouraged, stuck, or unwell, speaking to a healthcare professional can help you build a more stable, supported plan.
+If constant dieting followed by repeated weight gain has left you feeling discouraged, stuck, or unwell, speaking to a healthcare professional can help you build a more stable, supported plan.

 GLP-1 medications may support people who have struggled with repeated weight loss and regain by improving appetite regulation and making it easier to lose weight steadily and maintain progress.